The 18th Annual

 Clarence Small - President and Master of Ceremonies

-Karen Hernadez - Vice-President, co-founder of the festival, marketing and local advising
+Karen Hernandez - Vice-President, co-founder of the festival, marketing and local advising

 Dr. Curtis V. Smith, coordinator and treasurer